Table of Contents

 A – and finally… Action!

 When the customer knows what exactly is needed, they can make a purchase decision.
 Don’t forget that SMS is also a great way to thank for the purchase, but it can also be an invitation to upgrade order and offer an additional discount for the future.

-Ask your customer to agree on processing personal data while placing an order – this is how you can easily build your customer base for your future SMS marketing campaigns.
+Ask your customer to agree on processing personal data while placing an order – this is how you can quickly build your customer base for your future SMS marketing campaigns.

-While the order is being processed, use SMS to inform the customer about each step: order completion, shipment, delivery, etc. Every information sent via SMS makes the transaction more transparent and understandable for the buyers.
+While the order is being processed, use SMS to inform the customer about each step: order completion, shipment, delivery, etc. Every information sent via SMS makes the transaction more transparent and understandable.
 Make them able to see the process and keep up with its pace.

 As a final thought, a client relationship based on mutual trust and transparency makes customers return and make additional purchases.
 What is more, this kind of message save time, and thus money, for your customer service department.

 They can easily share their opinions with simple “YES” or “NO” text messages or evaluate an order.
 You can quickly get feedback, find weaknesses in the delivery chain, and improve the sales process.

 To sum up, SMS is inseparable and coherent part of the communication process in e-commerce.
 Citing Steve Jobs: Quality is more important than quantity.
 One home run is much better than two doubles.
 It only depends on you how well are you going to fulfil your customers’ expectations and provide the best quality of communication.